plewis/plewis.github.io/phylogenetics/lab-revbayes-two.md

     9. What is the posterior clade probability of the chlorophyll b clade?
     answer:

+    10. What is the posterior probability of the chlorophyll b clade now that we've accommodated rate heterogeneity?
+    answer:

+    11. Why do we need to create a deterministic node this time rather than a constant node (note that the JC Qmatrix was a constant node)?
+    answer:

+    12. What is the posterior probability of the chlorophyll b clade under the GTR+I+G model?
+    answer:

 ## Getting started

 :large_blue_diamond: Login to your account on the Storrs HPC cluster and start an interactive slurm session: